- What is LiDAR?

 When the sending and receiving interval is consistent, it is easy for a hacker to synchronize with it.
 Making this period vary by a random frequency can reduce the chances of a successful attack, as it will be hard to predict the next original signal period.

 Modifying the software that controls laser emission to make LiDAR skip some pulses can help you detect a hacking attack.
 If the LiDAR system sends a signal and then skips it, but that signal comes back anyways, this means an attack is in process.

 If a counterfeit signal is not synchronized with the original, then the same obstacle will be detected by LiDAR at different distances.
-By modifying software, it is possible to make the sensor recognize this measurement as invalid.
+By modifying automotive software, it is possible to make the sensor recognize this measurement as invalid.

 Shortening the pulse period

-Decreasing of the range of the LiDAR to 100 meters will halve the pulse period, giving less time for a potential hacker to attack.
+Decreasing the range of the LiDAR to 100 meters will halve the pulse period, giving less time for a potential hacker to attack.

 Deceiving the camera

 As with LiDAR, cameras can also be deceived.
 Therefore, another part of security testing for a self-driving car is deceiving the cameras.
 Automated vehicles use cameras to detect objects and traffic signs.